 How can I be sure my tree has this disease?

-On certain trees – maples and tuliptrees in particular, elongated dead areas of bark, called cankers, may appear on diseased branches or trunks.
+On certain trees – maples and tulip trees in particular, elongated dead areas of bark, called cankers, may appear on diseased branches or trunks.
 On most trees with the disease, the sapwood of smaller branches is streaked brown or black, occasionally in other colors too.
-However, since not every tree exhibits this discoloration, testing a tissue lab may be recommended to confirm the diagnosis.
+However, since not every tree exhibits this discoloration, testing tissue in a lab may be recommended to confirm the diagnosis.